PO Flip

 A PO flip is essentially a conversion of a purchase order into an invoice.
 Usually done electronically or through an automated solution such as a vendor portal

-In a PO Flip scenario, the vendor would enter a PO number into a web form, and the buying company’s systems would return the line item data associated with that PO and populate the invoice web form.
+In a PO Flip scenario, the vendor enters a PO number into a web form, and the buying company’s systems returns the line item data associated with that PO and populate the invoice web form.
 The vendor can then select the line items from that PO and create an electronic invoice if the details match.

 What are the Benefits?

-By automatically converting a purchase order into an invoice, it dramatically reduces manual data entry, errors, and processing time.
+Automatically converting a purchase order into an invoice dramatically reduces manual data entry, errors, and processing time.
 This streamlined approach improves cash flow for both buyers and suppliers, as invoices are generated and processed rapidly.
 Additionally, PO flips enhance accuracy and compliance by eliminating discrepancies between purchase orders and invoices.
 The overall result is a more efficient, cost-effective, and reliable procurement cycle.

 Learn More